Follow these simple tips to help students minimize their anxiety on the first day back.

 12. Praise and Reward

-Here are even more resources to help your child ease back into school.
+Here are additional resources to help your child ease back into school.